- Swansea (Main)01792 773 773

 - Please note that all phone calls are recorded

-In theory, anything more than a single black domestic bag of waste that is deposited somewhere illegally could be deemed fly-tipped rubbish.
-It is the landowner’s responsibility to pay for the removal and disposal of fly-tipped waste and therefore, if you find waste on your land you should:
+Unfortunately, it is the landowner’s responsibility to pay for the removal and disposal of fly-tipped waste and therefore, if you find waste on your land there are a number of steps you should take:

-- Record details of the waste deposited, including taking photographs of the waste, noting down the extent of it and what it appears to be and when you found it
+Report it immediately to your local authority or through the Fly-tipping Action Wales website.
+Record details of the waste deposited, including taking photographs of the waste, noting down the extent of it and what it appears to be and when you found it.

-- Be careful as some fly-tipped waste can be dangerous/hazardous.
-Try not to touch anything and be cautious of any dangerous materials
+Be careful as some fly-tipped waste can be dangerous/ hazardous.
+Try not to touch anything and be cautious of any dangerous materials.
+However, if identifying documents are easily visible, this may help the local authorities with any enforcement actions.

-Your local authority may want to investigate the incident before you remove the waste from your land and therefore check that they have all the evidence they need before you do so.
-If you are removing waste from your property you should do so in line with the Government’s duty of care:
+Your local authority may want to investigate the incident before you remove the waste from your land.
+Therefore, check that they have all the evidence they need before you do so.

 You must see proof from anyone who disposes of the waste that they are registered with Natural Resources Wales to carry and/or accept waste.
 You can also check online.

 Ensure that you take note of the name of the person or business collecting the waste, their vehicle type and registration, the date they removed it and where it is going.
-You are at risk of a £300.00 fixed penalty notice if you fail to meet your duty of care.
-If you opt to remove fly-tipped waste yourself you do not need to register as a waste carrier to transport it but you must take it to a registered site.
-If you elect this option then keep note of any costs you incur as you may be able to recover these costs if there is a successful prosecution.
+You are at risk of a £300 fixed penalty notice if you fail to meet your duty of care.

-If you have evidence of the person who undertook the tipping you may be able to consider a private prosecution to recover the cost of removal and legal costs.
-It is a remedy that is not often pursued but can be an effective tool in the right circumstances and if it is commercially worth pursuing.
+If you have evidence of the person who undertook the tipping, you may be able to consider a private prosecution to recover the cost of removal and legal costs.